 limactl start --name=$LIMA_INSTANCE $HOME/valheim-server/valheim-server.yaml

-Once your VM has finished initialising, enter the VM via:
+Once the VM has finished initialising, enter it with:

 lima

-Now you’ll need to copy over your docker-compose and env files.
+Now copy over your compose and env files:

 mkdir -p ~/valheim-server &&